 The centerpiece of the department’s undergraduate curriculum is a four-year core program that emphasizes collaborative and interdisciplinary practice, innovative thinking, and a critical understanding of new technologies.
 Students emerge from the Department of Film and Media Arts highly skilled in their individual disciplines, ready to tackle the demands of contemporary art and commerce.

-American Film Schools (ninth consecutive year)
+American Film Schools (10th consecutive year)

 Best M.F.A.
 Programs

 In addition to work in the classroom and studio, film and media arts students can benefit from arts organizations on campus and in the Syracuse community.
 The department is a sponsor of the annual Syracuse International Film Festival and closely collaborates with Light Work, an internationally recognized artist-in-residence program housed on campus, and the Urban Video Project, which commissions artists to create artworks for outdoor projection on the Everson Museum of Art in downtown Syracuse.
 Housed within the department is also The Canary Lab, which develops research-based art and media focused on ecology.

 Global study programs specially designed for students in film and media arts include semester-long programs in London, England; Prague, Czech Republic; and Florence, Italy.
 Summer programs offer additional opportunities to study in Bologna, Italy; Venice, Italy; Santiago, Chile; and Moscow, Russia.
 Students may also apply to participate in the VPA LA Semester, which offers internship-based learning in Los Angeles.
 See all VPA global study options.